Excitonic Systems for Solar Energy Conversion

 - Solution Processed Next-Generation Photovoltaics

-Development of novel, printable photovoltaic materials, which can replace or complement traditional silicon, next-generation low-cost solar concentrators, which can operate under diffuse sunlight, and novel biomimetic systems that aim at converting sunlight directly into storable fuels.
+Develop novel, printable photovoltaic materials which can replace or complement traditional silicon, and create next-generation low-cost solar concentrators which can operate under diffuse sunlight.
+The team will also develop novel biomimetic systems that aim at converting sunlight directly into storable fuels.